How I ended up a Wedding Photographer...

 “Michelle”... a girl’s name.
 So, many years ago when I moved to California, I changed it to Michael.

-Now I live in England, in the
+Now I live in England, with my wife

 I’ve always loved photography and absolutely never thought I would